hashicorp/terraform-provider-aws/website/docs/r/macie2_organization_admin_account.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - The unique identifier (ID) of the macie organization admin account.
-* `status` - The current status of the account as the delegated administrator of Amazon Macie for the organization.
-* `account_id` - The AWS account ID for the account.

 ## Import